 You’ve got Mac questions?
 Tim’s got answers!
 Join us at our monthly Group Mac Support meeting where everyone is welcome!

 Bring your questions, troubles and topics for an interactive session with lively discussion.
-Each class will begin with a short presentation about topics like “What is iCloud?” or “Introduction to iPhoto.”
-Then we’ll build a list of everyone’s questions to make sure we cover all the right topics.
+At the start of each class we’ll build a list of everyone’s questions to make sure we cover all the right topics.

 - My Mac lost its sound.
 How do I get it back?